Contextual Scenario Generation for Two-Stage Stochastic Programming: Proposed CSG Methodology

 \subsection{Solution Methodology}

 Thus far, two loss functions have been introduced.
-In the case of $\ell_{\text{MMD}}$, empirical risk minimization over a parametric class $\bs{f}_{\phi}, \ \phi \in \Phi$ via gradient-based methods is straightforward.
-We will typically take $\Phi$ as a class of neural networks.
+In the case of $\ell_{\text{MMD}}$, empirical risk minimization over a parametric class $\bs{f}_{\phi}, \ \phi \in \varPhi$ via gradient-based methods is straightforward.
+We will typically take $\varPhi$ as a class of neural networks and refer to $\bs{f}$ as a Task-Net.
 More details are provided in the experimental section.
 As discussed in Section \ref{section:gradient_problems}, $\ell_{\text{opt}}$ will in general exhibit sparse gradients with respect to the output of $\bs{f}_{\phi}$, making back-propagation of gradients ineffective.
 To address this, a neural network architecture (Loss-Net) is proposed to approximate the problem-based loss $\ell_{\text{opt}}$.